Effective date: May 1, 2018

 Correspondence.
 If you correspond with us via email or text, we may gather in a file specific to you the information that you transmit.
 We may keep this information indefinitely, however, you always have the right to have your information returned to your and/or deleted.

 Recordings.
 If you contact our addiction management team by phone, email, text, chat, or by video we may record and retain copies of the interaction for, among other things, quality assurance purposes.
-If you access our App or other services we offer, we may record your interactions with our software.
+If you access other services we offer, we may record your interactions with our software.
 We will inform you if we are recording audio or video of your interactions with our addiction management team or affiliated providers and, if you do not wish to be recorded, you can let the addiction management team or provider know at that time.

 How does Face It TOGETHER use and disclose protected health information about you that we collect?